Wiring a Bean with BeanReferenceFactoryBean

 </bean>

-I configure both transaction manager beans in my configuration and expect the developer to choose one which is appropriate to the persistency mechanism used in the application.
-If he uses IBatis, or JdbcTemplate and perform database operations with direct JDBC calls then, he will choose jdbcTransactionManager.
-If he uses Hibernate with JPA, then he will be expected to choose jpaTransactionManager instead.
+I configure both transaction manager beans in my configuration and expect the developer to choose one that is appropriate for the persistence mechanism used in the application.
+If they use IBatis or JdbcTemplate and perform database operations with direct JDBC calls, then they will choose jdbcTransactionManager.
+If they use Hibernate with JPA, then they will be expected to choose jpaTransactionManager instead.

-With above configuration I have one obvious problem with executing integration tests which extend from Spring’s AbstractTransactionalSpringContextTests class.
-If bean wiring is AUTOWIRE_BY_TYPE which is by default, then they will complain that there are more than one bean instance with PlatformTransactionManager in the context.
-On the other hand, if the bean wiring mode is AUTOWIRE_BY_NAME, then injection won’t be performed as AbstractTransactionalSpringContextTests class expects a bean with name transactionManager exactly in the context.
+With the above configuration, I have one obvious problem with executing integration tests which extend from Spring’s AbstractTransactionalSpringContextTests class.
+If bean wiring is AUTOWIRE_BY_TYPE, which is the default, then they will complain that there are more than one bean instances with PlatformTransactionManager in the context.
+On the other hand, if the bean wiring mode is AUTOWIRE_BY_NAME, then injection won’t be performed as the AbstractTransactionalSpringContextTests class expects a bean with the name transactionManager exactly in the context.

 <bean id="transactionManager" class="org.springframework.beans.factory.config.BeanReferenceFactoryBean">